revel/revel.github.io/examples/validation.md

 ---
 title: Validation
 layout: examples
+godoc:
+    - Validation
+    - Validator
 ---

-The validation app demonstrates every way that the Validation system may be used to good effect.
+The validation app demonstrates every way that the [Validation](../manual/validation.html) system may be used to good effect.

 Here are the contents of the app: